djodjoni/Lalog/README.md

 Lalog
 =====

+(Not supported anymore as all extra functionality is added now in: https://github.com/JakeWharton/timber)

 Light Android Log - easily log and manage different loggers like log4j but much more simplified. specifically done for android.

 _____